PatriciaGea/powerfy/README.md

     └── <feature>/          # One package per screen (splash, home, cart, checkout, ...)
 ```

 **Why this structure:** it keeps networking and business logic independent of Compose, makes each screen testable in isolation, and mirrors the layering expected in professional Android codebases.
-Product data (DummyJSON), user/auth data (Firebase), local persistence (Room), and payments (Stripe) are four separate data sources, each behind its own repository interface — swapping any one of them later wouldn't touch the others.
+Product data (API - DummyJSON), user/auth data (Firebase), local persistence (Room), and payments (Stripe) are four separate data sources, each behind its own repository interface, swapping any one of them later wouldn't touch the others.

 **A pattern worth calling out:** the `TopBar` (logo, favorites icon, cart icon with a live item-count badge, profile icon) is declared **once**, at the `Scaffold` level in the navigation graph — not duplicated per screen.
 Each screen only exposes plain `() -> Unit` callbacks; navigation and shared UI state (login status, cart count) are resolved centrally.
 This keeps the `TopBar` reusable and fully decoupled from navigation, and means adding a new screen that needs it costs one line, not a rebuild of the component.